 - Has received answers to 0 written questions in the last year — average amongst Lords.

 - Responsiveness to messages sent via WriteToThem.com in 2005: Too little data for valid analysis.

-- Has voted in 61.27% of votes in this House with this affiliation — above average amongst Lords.
+- Has voted in 61.27% of votes in this House with this affiliation up to the 2015 general election — above average amongst Lords.
 (From Public Whip)

 - People have made 0 annotations on this Lord’s speeches — average amongst Lords.

 - 4 people are tracking this peer — email me updates on Baroness Adams of Craigielea’s activity

 - Has used three-word alliterative phrases (e.g. "she sells seashells") 8 times in debates — well below average amongst Lords.
 (Why is this here?)

 Note for journalists and researchers: The data on this page may be used freely,